Willie Thorne

 William Joseph Thorne (4 March 1954 – 17 June 2020) was an English professional snooker player.
 He won one ranking title, the 1985 Classic.
 He also reached the final of the 1985 UK Championship, losing 16–14 to Steve Davis after leading 13–8.
 He was noted for his break-building, and was among the first players to compile 100 century breaks.
 He earned the nickname "Mr Maximum".
 After retiring as a player, Thorne became a snooker commentator, primarily for the BBC.

 Career

-Thorne was born on 4 March 1954 at the family home in Anstey, a village located near Leicester, to Bill Thorne, a Desford Colliery miner, and his wife Nancy.
+Thorne was born on 4 March 1954, at the family home in Anstey, a village located near Leicester, to Bill Thorne, a Desford Colliery miner, and his wife Nancy.
 He had two brothers.
 Thorne was educated at the Thomas Rawlins School in Quorn, and played multiple sports but excelled the most in snooker.
 He began playing snooker while holidaying in Eastbourne at the age of 14.
 He left school at age 15 and became an estimator for a glass factory while practising snooker in Loughborough and then Leicester's snooker halls.
-Thorne became national Under-16 snooker champion in 1970, and won three concesutive National Under-19 Billiards Championship titles from 1971 to 1973.
+Thorne became national Under-16 snooker champion in 1970, and won three consecutive National Under-19 Billiards Championship titles from 1971 to 1973.